factopolis/factopolis/content/claims/trump-michigan-plants/_index.md

 ---
-title: Trump Responsible for New Michigan Plants
+title: Trump responsible for new Michigan plants
 summary: These investments were already planned.
 checks:
   - checker: new-york-times